xw2962/p8105_hw6_xw2962/homework-6.md

 In the plot, the model with interaction have the lowest RMSE, which tells it is the model with best predictivity.
 Our proposed model has highest rmse and least predictivity.

+This may be due to the variables ‘wtgain’ (weight gain during pregnancy), ‘momage’ (mother’s age), and ‘smoken’ (smoking status) might not be as strongly or directly correlated with the baby’s birth weight (‘bwt’) as the variables in the other models.
+For example, ‘blength’ (baby’s length) and ‘gaweeks’ (gestational weeks) used in the length_gestation_mod are more directly related to the baby’s development and hence, birth weight.

+The interact_mod, which performed the best, included interaction terms among ‘bhead’, ‘blength’, and ‘babysex’.
+This suggests that the relationship between these predictors and birth weight is not just linear but also involves complex interactions.
+Our proposed model did not account for such interactions, which might be crucial in predicting birth weight more accurately.